signal18/replication-manager/README.md

 All the options above are settable in a configuration file that must be located in `/etc/replication-manager/config.toml`.
 Check `etc/config.toml.sample` in the repository for syntax examples.

-Replication user and `replication-manager` need to be define from the hosts `replication-manager` runs, but and from each of the monitored database nodes as set in the configuration.
-The '%' is accepted as well.
+Management user (given by the --user option) and Replication user (given by the --repluser option) need to be given privileges to the host from which `replication-manager` runs.
+Users with wildcards are accepted as well.

+The management user needs at least the following privileges: `SUPER`, `REPLICATION CLIENT` and `RELOAD`

+The replication user needs the following privilege: `REPLICATION SLAVE`

-## Multi master
+## Multi-master

-`replication-manager` support 2 nodes multi master topology detection, this is not required to specify it in `replication-manager`  configuration, you just need to set one preferred master and one very important parameter in MariaDB configuration file.
+`replication-manager` supports 2-node multi-master topology detection.
+It is not required to specify it explictely in `replication-manager` configuration, you just need to set one preferred master and one very important parameter in MariaDB configuration file.

 ```
 read_only = 1
 ```

-This flag ensure that in case of split brain + leader crash , when old leader is reintroduce it will not show up as a possible leader for WRITES.
+This flag ensures that in case of split brain + leader crash, when old leader is reintroduced it will not show up as a possible leader for WRITES.

-MaxScale can follow multi master setting by tracking the read-only flag and route query to the node where it's possible to write.
+MaxScale can follow multi=master setting by tracking the read-only flag and route queries to the writable node.

 ```
 [Multi-Master Monitor]